Know before you go! Check out our Wait Times and Webcams.

 Temporary placards are issued to customers with a physical condition that substantially impairs their mobility, and is expected to last no longer than five years.
 Your physician must certify the application and indicate the expected length of your disability.
 If your disabled privileges are needed for a longer period of time, a new application with a physician's certification is required.

 Long-term placards are issued to customers with a long-term disability.
 The list of qualifying disabilities are included on the application.
-A physician's certification is not required if the customer has an obvious missing lower extremity.
+A physician's certification is not required if the customer has an obvious missing lower extremity or uses a motorized wheelchair.
 The placard is valid up to 8 years to coincide with the expiration of the customer's license or identification card.
 To renew, a new application with a physician's certification is required.

 Temporary and long-term placards expire on the last day of the month and year indicated on the placard.

-Placards/permits should be hung from the rearview mirror while the vehicle is parked in a space authorized for the disabled or if free meter parking is desired.
+Placards/permits should be hung from the rearview mirror while the vehicle is parked in a space authorized for the disabled.
 Placards/permits must be removed from the rearview mirror while the vehicle is in motion.